Vasanthadabala/PiggyFlow-IOS/README.md

 ### ☁️ Cloud Sync & Authentication
-- Fully integrated Apple Sign-In for secure Login
+- Fully integrated Apple Sign-In and Google Sign-In for secure Login
-- iCloud Sync for automatic cross-device synchronization.
+- Cloud Sync for automatic cross-device synchronization.

 ### 🔔 Notifications Panel
 - Stay informed with a built-in notifications section for alerts and updates.